hashicorp/terraform-website/content/source/docs/enterprise/getting-started/workspaces.html.md

 ## About Workspaces

 _Workspaces_ are how TFE organizes infrastructure.
-If you've used the legacy version of TFE, workspaces used to be called environments.

 A workspace consists of:

 - A collection of Terraform configurations (retrieved from a VCS repo).
 - Values for any variables those configurations require.